-After arriving at the worker's weekly wage under section (3), establish the adjusted weekly wage by determining the percentage increase or decrease from the date of injury or aggravation, or last day worked before aggravation, to the date of calculation, as follows:
+After arriving at the worker's weekly wage under section (3) of this rule, establish the adjusted weekly wage by determining the percentage increase or decrease from the date of injury or aggravation, or last day worked before aggravation, to the date of calculation, as follows:

 - (a) Contact the employer at injury regarding any cost-of-living or collective bargaining adjustments for workers performing the same job.
-Adjust the total of all of the weekly wages from section (3) by any percentage increase or decrease; - (b) If the employer at injury is no longer in business and the worker's job was covered by a union contract, contact the applicable union for any cost-of-living or collective bargaining adjustments.
-Adjust the total of all of the weekly wages from section (3) by the percentage increase or decrease; - (c) If the employer at injury is no longer in business or does not currently employ workers in the same job category, adjust the total of all of the weekly wages from section (3) by the appropriate factor from the cost-of-living matrix in Bulletin 124; - (d) If the worker's regular employment was the employment the worker held at the time of aggravation, adjust the total of all of the weekly wages from section (3) by the appropriate factor from the cost-of-living matrix in Bulletin 124.
+Adjust the total of all of the weekly wages from section (3) of this rule by any percentage increase or decrease; - (b) If the employer at injury is no longer in business and the worker's job was covered by a union contract, contact the applicable union for any cost-of-living or collective bargaining adjustments.
+Adjust the total of all of the weekly wages from section (3) of this rule by the percentage increase or decrease; - (c) If the employer at injury is no longer in business or does not currently employ workers in the same job category, adjust the total of all of the weekly wages from section (3) of this rule by the appropriate factor from the cost-of-living matrix in Bulletin 124; - (d) If the worker's regular employment was the employment the worker held at the time of aggravation, adjust the total of all of the weekly wages from section (3) of this rule by the appropriate factor from the cost-of-living matrix in Bulletin 124.

-Statutory authority: ORS 656.340(9), ORS 656.726(4) Statutes implemented: ORS 656.340(5) and (6)
+Statutory authority: ORS 656.340(9), ORS 656.726(4)

+Statutes implemented: ORS 656.340(5) and (6)